-Load Template - will automatically configure Router from a template (\. tol file).
+Load Template - will automatically configure Router from a template (. tpl file).

 When clicked, Router will open a standard File dialog - the default location is: C:\Documents and Settings\All Users\Application Data\microHAM\cfg - and the desired template can be chosen.
-When Router loads a template, it looks for an <a href="https://
+When Router loads a template, it looks for an html or txt file with the same name as the template in the same directory.
+If such file is found, it is displayed.